Kanang anak Langkau: Retirement and recognition

-In 2006, a delegation of the heroes from Sarawak met with the Defence Minister Najib Razak and appealed to increase their monthly allowances by RM700.

-Instead of accepting their recommendation, Najib who was also the Deputy Prime Minister decided to more than double the increase of the allowance by RM1,600.
-The issue was brought to Parliament and approved.
-Thus, a SP holder receives RM2,000 a month, while a PGB holder receives RM1,900 a month.

-Promotionwise, only on 1 November 2010, an Iban Officer by the name of Stephen Mundaw was promoted to a Brigadier-General.
-He was the first Iban to become a General in the Malaysian Army since Sarawak became independent on 22 July 1963 from the British and forming The Federation of Malaysia on 16 September 1963 along with North Borneo (Sabah now) and Singapore which was ceded later.
-If you want to look further; he was the first Iban General in the long history of the Malaysian Rangers when its predecessor the Sarawak Rangers was formed by Rajah Charles Brooke in 1862.
-With this promotion, inadvertently, "an Iban allocation" might have been created in the Malaysian Army.

-For his knowledge in Iban traditions and customs, Kanang was later made a Temenggong for the Iban community of Sri Aman division and last year he was conferred a Datukship by the state government.
+Kanang Anak Langkau was the holder of both the SP and the PGB.
+Their contributions were initially not rewarded, except they received pensions.
+Angered by the treatment, Kanang refused the title Datuk offered to him, saying that he was a poor man and could not afford to receive this title.
+Kanang was later made a Temenggong for the Iban community of Sri Aman division, and last year he was conferred a Datukship by the state government.

 On 15 April 2009, he made headlines after rescuing a baby orangutan from captivity with his friend, Tay Choon Yong.
-The baby orangutan was being handed to Semenggoh Wildlife Centre.
+The baby orangutan was being handed over to Semenggoh Wildlife Centre.

-On 24 September 2011, he was conferred the Commander of the Order of the Star of Hornbill Sarawak (PGBK) (Panglima Gemilang Bintang Kenyalang), with the title of Datuk by the Abang Muhammad Salahuddin, the Head of State's 90th Birthday.
+On 24 September 2011, he was conferred the Commander of the Order of the Star of Hornbill Sarawak (PGBK) (Panglima Gemilang Bintang Kenyalang) with the title of Datuk by Abang Muhammad Salahuddin, the Head of State's 90th Birthday.

 In 2011, Kanang supervised Operation Mai Pulai.
 This operation involved the locating and exhumation of the remains of 21 Iban Trackers and Sarawak Rangers who were killed during the Second Malayan Emergency.
-Their remains were exhumed from multiple location on the Malay Peninsula and returned to Sarawak where they were ceremonially reburied in July 2011.
+Their remains were exhumed from multiple locations on the Malay Peninsula and returned to Sarawak, where they were ceremonially reburied in July 2011.